 |2021 Mar 26||8 days, round-trip Southeast Coast Perfect Day||Baltimore||$1770|

 Review of Grandeur Of The Seas

-History - construction & ownership
+History - construction and ownership

 The 73,817-ton, 1,950-passenger Grandeur of the Seas is one of Royal Caribbean's older cruise liners.
 However, passengers would never know it from ship's sleek public areas: a grand Art Deco-inspired dining venue, glitzy Palladium Theater and a sweeping 6-story atrium.
 The 2012 refurb gave Grandeur a new life.
 Royal Caribbean spent millions to add Oasis-class features to ships which lack in balconies, dining variety, and all the latest perks of the line.
 Post-makeover, Grandeur of the Seas now sports updated staterooms, including shipwide Wi-Fi and flat-screen TV's.
-Specialty dining venues, a redesigned atrium and an outdoor movie screen all give guests more ways to enjoy time onboard.
+Speciality dining venues, a redesigned atrium and an outdoor movie screen all give guests more ways to enjoy the time onboard.
 Browse daily restaurant menus and activity schedules by digital "Wayfinder" signage - large touch-screens by the elevators, which also help find directions and are incredibly helpful when you can't remember whether you're aft or forward on the ship.

 Cruise itinerary program